tsipkens/bidias/README.md

 calculate the gradient of vector data (`grad` method).
 More information is available in the class definition.

+Both the data, **b**, and two-dimensional size distribution, **x**, vectors can be defined with respect to an instance of this class.
+Generally, the data will only rely on the center of the elements on the grid (the width of the grid elements has little meaning for data).
-Both the **b** and **x** vectors are defined with respect to an instance of this class.
-The vectors are arranged such that the first entry corresponds to the smallest mass and mobility diameter.
-The vector proceeds, first with increasing mass and then with increasing mobility diameter.
+The vectors are arranged such that the first entry corresponds to the smallest size in both dimensions.
+The vector proceeds, first with increasing the first size dimension (e.g. for mass-mobility distributions this is mass by default) and then with increasing the second size dimension.
 Vectorizing the 2D gridded data can be done using the colon operand, i.e. `x(:)`, or using the `vectorize` method.